cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Note that the Coordinator is not trusted with any private information and communication at the time of signing can be performed over a public channel, as long as it is reliable.
-To give the guarantee of identifying misbehaving signers, the network channel should be additionally authenticated.
+To give the guarantee of identifying misbehaving signers, the network channel should be additionally authenticated;
+see {{abort}} for more discussion.

 FROST provides security against denial of service attacks under the following assumptions: